danmactough/node-opmlparser/README.md

 If the OPML is a subscription list, the `feeds` will contain an array of objects representing each feed.
-If the OPML is not a subscription list, `feeds` will be an empty array.
+If the OPML is not a subscription list, `feeds` will be `null`.
 When opmlparser is used as an event emitter, each `feed` is emitted as a 'feed' event.

 The `outline` will simply translate the OPML's `<body>` from XML to a Javascript